EricZinda/Perplexity/backlog_will.md

     - Analysis
       - There needs to be a way to tell the a difference between the canonical instance of menu for this restaurant "What is on the menu?" and one that is generic "what is on a menu?"
+        - This is done by putting concepts "in scope".
+An in scope menu concept should support "the menu"
       - There needs to be a way to tell the difference between the user indicating a specific instance "Give me the menu my son is holding" and a generic instance "give me a menu"
       - For generic instances there might be a lot of extra data with them: